iamjenetzler/SynapseControl/README.md

 ![](images/authentication.png)

+<pre><code>--Create a SQL user for the workspace MSI in database
+CREATE USER [synapsecontrol] FROM EXTERNAL PROVIDER;

+--Granting permission to the identity
+GRANT CONTROL ON DATABASE::sqlpool1 TO synapsecontrol;</code></pre>

 Further details on Managed Identity for Data Factory, and how the Data Factoryâ€™s Managed Identity is added to your SQL Server can be found here:

 https://docs.microsoft.com/en-us/azure/data-factory/data-factory-service-identity